Popular Critical Matchings in the Many-to-Many Setting: Introduction

+Consider an instance with $\AA=\{a_1,a_2,a_3\}$ and $\BB=\{b_1,b_2\}$ shown in Figure~\ref{subfig:exCrit}.
+In this instance, the sum of upper quotas of vertices on the $\BB$-side is three whereas the sum of lower quotas of vertices on the $\AA$-side is four.
+Thus, a feasible matching does not exist for this instance.
+In such a situation, we seek to compute a matching that is as close as possible to a feasible matching.
+Informally, a \emph{critical} matching~\cite{Kavitha2021} is a matching which fulfils vertex lower quotas to the maximum possible extent.
+Thus, if the instance admits a feasible matching, then the set of critical matchings and the set of feasible matchings are exactly the same.
+In this work, we are interested in computing a critical matching that is {\em optimal} with respect to the preferences of the vertices.

-We define the deficiency of a vertex $v\in\AA\cup\BB$ as $\max\{0,q^-(v)-|M(v)|\}$ for a matching $M$.
-The deficiency, $\Df{M}$, of a matching $M$ is equal to the sum of the deficiencies of all the vertices $v\in\AA\cup\BB$ in $G$.
+For a matching $M$, we define the deficiency of a vertex $u\in\AA\cup\BB$ as $\max\{0,q^-(u)-|M(u)|\}$.
+The deficiency, $\Df{M}$, of a matching $M$ is equal to the sum of the deficiencies of all the vertices $u\in\AA\cup\BB$ in $G$.
 A critical matching is a matching with minimum deficiency among all the matchings.
-Let $\Dfa{M}$ and $\Dfb{M}$ denote the deficiency for vertices in $\AA$ and $\BB$ respectively in a matching $M$.
+Given a matching $M$, let $\Dfa{M}$ and $\Dfb{M}$ denote the sum of deficiencies of all the vertices in $\AA$ and all the vertices in $\BB$, respectively, in $M$.
 That is,

-and In other words, $\Dfa{M}$ and $\Dfb{M}$ denote the total number of lower-quota positions remain unfilled in the matching $M$ for all the vertices in $\AA$ and all the vertices in $\BB$ respectively.
-Note that $\Df{M}=\Dfa{M}+\Dfb{M}$ for a matching $M$.
+and In other words, $\Dfa{M}$ and $\Dfb{M}$ denote the total number of lower-quota positions that remain unfilled in $M$ for all the vertices in $\AA$ and all the vertices in $\BB$, respectively.
+Note that $\Df{M}=\Dfa{M}+\Dfb{M}$.

 \begin{definition}[Critical Matching] A matching $M$ in $G$ is critical if there is no matching $N$ in $G$ such that $\Df{N}<\Df{M}$. \end{definition}